-Ian is a handicap 18 golfer who leads a nomadic-cum-jet-setting golfing life; he has no home club but enjoys playing the game internationally – particularly in Northern France and Links Golf
+Ian is a handicap 18 golfer who prefers to lead a nomadic-cum-jet-setting golfing life; he has no home club but enjoys playing the game internationally – particularly in Northern France and links golf in Scotland and Ireland.

 Ian’s dream trip would be to take a year out to travel the four corners of the world, Phileas Fogg inspired, to play the world’s best golf courses, and explore the most exotic regions and their cultures at a leisurely pace – notably the Pacific Islands, Middle East and the little explored parts of Latin America